UNINETTSigma2/documentation/getting_started/ssh.md

 ### Generating a new SSH key pair

-While there are many options for the key generation program ``ssh-keygen``, here are the four main ones:
+While there are many options for the key generation program ``ssh-keygen``, here are the main ones:
 - `-t`: The encryption type used to make the unique key pair.
 - `-b`: The number of key bits.
 - `-f`: Filename of key.